-Presented at the Baselworld 2011 trade show, the Rado True Thinline series is powered by the world’s thinnest quartz movement that is encased in the world’s thinnest ceramic body that is secured on your wrist using the world’s thinnest rubber strap with a ceramic buckle.
+Presented at the Baselworld 2011 trade show, the Rado True Thinline series sports the world’s thinnest quartz movement that is ticking inside the world’s thinnest ceramic body secured to your wrist using the world’s thinnest rubber strap with a ceramic buckle.
 Currently available in two color combinations (white, ref.
 R27957109, and black, ref.
 R27741159,) the timepiece is predictably expensive, but not prohibitively so if you take into account the material it is crafted from.

 It looks like everything is getting thinner these days.